General Race Information

 Along The Trail: The course follows footpaths, game trails and dirt roads, with a few short stretches of pavement, at altitudes from 5,000 to 10,480 feet.
 While much of the course follows well defined trails, there are stretches of sagebrush, scree, waist-high grass, and fist-sized cobblestones as well.
 Runners have encountered deer, elk, moose, porcupines, rattlesnakes, bear, mountain lions, sheep and sheepherders.

-Pacers/Crews: Pacers are allowed for all runners from the Big Mountain aid station (39.07 miles) to the finish.
+Pacers/Crews: Pacers are allowed for all runners from the Big Mountain aid station (31.66 miles) to the finish.
 Runners over the age of 60 may have a pacer from the start of the race to the finish.
+Pacer insertion/exchange points are Big Mountain, Lamb's Canyon, Brighton and Top Of The Wall pacer exchange point.
+Big Mountain, Lamb's, Brighton and the Finish Line are the locations where runner crews can crew their runner.
 It is not intended that pacers serve as pack horses or physical assistants to their runners.
 The role of the pacer is to provide encouragement and support.
 While no hard fast rules have been adopted, the Wasatch Front Race Committee requests that pacers observe the ethics and refrain from carrying their runner's food and water, and exercise discretion in extending physical support.
 Vehicle pacing is disallowed.
-Please note that a runner can only have one pacer at a time.
+Please remember that a runner can only have one pacer at a time.

 A Note To Crews And Pacers: Welcome!
 Your participation in the Wasatch Front 100 is appreciated by your runner and the Wasatch Front 100 Mile Race Committee.
 You may be the difference between your runner having a wonderful experience or an agonizing journey in misery.
 Seeing you at crew accessible aid stations and knowing you are cheering them on gives runners their biggest boost in morale and confidence.
 You can truly pull your runner through when the going gets tough.